striezel/weather-information-collector/readme.md

 # weather-information-collector

-weather-information-collector will be a tool that collects weather information from various available ReST API services.
-It will be highly configurable.
+weather-information-collector is a tool that collects weather information from various available ReST API services (currently OpenWeatherMap and Apixu).
+It is highly configurable.
+See the [documentation](doc/readme.md) for more information.

 ## Build status